xenohunter/bads-card-generation/README.md

 yarn generate:blanks
 yarn generate:atlases
 yarn generate:print
+yarn generate-print
 ```

 ### Print-ready sheets

 `yarn generate:print` arranges every card face together with the correct back on portrait A4 sheets inside `outputs/print`.
-Each sheet is exported as a PNG pair (`sheet-XXX-front/back.png`), and the full set is bundled into `outputs/print/bads-double-sided-cards.pdf` in front/back order.
+Each sheet is exported as a PNG pair (`sheet-XXX-front/back.png`), and the full set is bundled into `outputs/print/bads-double-sided-cards-<locale>.pdf` in front/back order.
 Print double-sided with "flip on long edge" to keep the backs aligned after cutting.

+Use `yarn generate-print` to render both locales back-to-back; it runs the same print compiler for `outputs/` (English) and `outputs_ru/` (Russian), emitting PDFs with `-en` / `-ru` suffixes respectively.

 When the RU locale runs, the same layout logic places its sheets inside `outputs_ru/print` while still referencing the localized copy from `RU Text`.